 My research is primarily in the areas of discourse analysis and semiotics.
-I study how semiotics scholars experience the field of semiotics through the construction of different representations, imaginaries and narratives about the academic practice of semiotics, under which conditions they generate them, and what are the discourses they create.
-By using a narrative approach, I analyse different types of accounts in order to understand how the textual devices of positioning are indexical, i.e. how they index social roles, stances, and action as well as how people negotiate their identities in particular contexts of research interviews.
+I study how semiotics scholars experience the field of semiotics through the construction of different representations and narratives about the academic practice of semiotics, under which conditions they generate them, and what are the discourses they create.
+By using a narrative approach, I explore locally co-constructed narratives in order to explain how forty interviewees take up multiple acts of positioning and negotiate different aspects of their identity with me as interviewer.

-My PhD project is supervised by Johannes Angermuller.
+My PhD project was supervised by Johannes Angermuller.

 - (2017) Similar roots.
 New relationships?
 Discourse analysis and semiotics.
 Contribution to the DiscourseNet Congress #2.
 University of Warwick.
 Coventry, United Kingdom.
 September 2017